pmaier983/detective-ml/README.md

 - [ ] What does success look like?
 - [ ] What does 100% aggravation do?
 - [ ] What does save case do?
+- [ ] Why are the suspects drawn in different styles?

 ## TODO